Urkaz/UnusedNodeCleaner/README.md

 ## Roadmap

-* Project-wide cleaning: Right-clicking a folder will allow you to clean all graphs from all supported assets contained in it.
 * More Graphs: MetasoundEditorGraph?, SoundCue?, NiagaraGraph?

 ## Changelog

+**Version 2.3 (Coming Soon)**
+- New:
+   - Project-wide cleaning: A new option is available in the Right-click menu from the Content Browser to clean the graphs of multiple assets at once.
+      - Right-click a folder in the Content Browser to clean the graphs of that folder.
+      - Right-click anywhere in the Content Browser without selecting anything to run the cleaner in the current folder.

 **Version 2.2**
 - New: